2. Material Accounting Policies:

 (i) Compliance with Indian Accounting Standard (Ind AS)

-The standalone financial statements of the Company have been prepared and comply in all material aspects with Companies (Indian Accounting Standards) Rules, 2015 (Ind AS) as amended time to time and notified under Section 133 of the Companies Act, 2013 (the Act) read with relevant rules and other accounting principles.
+The standalone financial statements of the Company have been prepared and comply in all material aspects with Companies (Indian Accounting Standards) Rules, 2015 (Ind AS) as amended from time to time and notified under Section 133 of the Companies Act, 2013 (the Act) read with relevant rules and other accounting principles.
 The policies set out below have been consistently applied during the year presented.

 (ii) Basis of Preparation

-The standalone financial statements are presented in 'Indian Rupees', which is also the Company's functional and presentation currency and all amounts, are rounded to the nearest Crore, with two decimals, unless otherwise stated.
+The standalone financial statements are presented in ‘Indian Rupees’, which is also the Company’s functional and presentation currency and all amounts, are rounded to the nearest crore, with two decimals, unless otherwise stated.

-The standalone financial statements have been prepared in accordance with the requirements of the Schedule III to the Act, applicable Ind AS, other applicable pronouncements and regulations.
+prepared in accordance with the requirements of the Schedule III to the Act applicable Ind AS, other applicable pronouncements and regulations.

 (iii) Basis of Measurement

-The standalone financial statements have been prepared on a historical cost convention on accrual basis, except for the following:
+prepared on a historical cost convention on accrual basis, except for the following:

 • certain financial assets and liabilities that are measured at fair value;

-• defined benefit plans - planned assets measured at fair value; and
+• defined benefit plans-planned assets measured at fair value; and

 • assets held for sale - measured at fair value less cost to sell or carrying value whichever is lower